NA-MIC/ProjectWeek/PW35_2021_Virtual/Breakouts/DIOCM+OHIF/DICOM-Overview.md

     * Doses, plans, structures...
 * Parametric Maps: PM
     * Images with defined quantities and units
+* Spatial Registration: SRO
+    * Linear and nonlinear with explicit frames of reference
 * Whole Slide Images: WSI
     * Microscopy images, possibly multichannel with annotations in SR